Technologicat/mcpyrate/README.md

 If you use quasiquotes, check that you're using the unquote operators you intended.
 It's easy to accidentally put an `u[]` or `h[]` in place of an `a[]`, or vice versa.

 Finally, it goes without saying, but use `git diff` liberally.
 Most likely whatever the issue is, it's something in the latest changes.

+### Expander says it doesn't know how to `astify` X?

+This may happen in two cases: trying to `u[]` something that operator doesn't support, or trying to quasiquote a tree after advanced hackery on it.
+(Astification is the internal mechanism that produces a quasiquoted AST; if curious, see [`mcpyrate.quotes.astify`](mcpyrate/quotes.py).)

+If it's the former, check that what you have is listed among the supported value types for `u[]` in [the quasiquote docs](quasiquotes.md).
+If the value type is not supported for `u[]`, use `h[]` instead.

+If it's the latter, and the expander is complaining specifically about an AST marker, those indeed can't currently be astified.
+To remove them from your tree recursively, you can use [`mcpyrate.markers.delete_markers`](mcpyrate/markers.py).

+If these don't help, I'd have to see the details.
+Please file an issue so we can either document the reason, or if reasonably possible, fix it.

 ### Why do my block and decorator macros generate extra do-nothing nodes?